bonetblai/qnp2fond/README.md

 features ```nabove(A)``` and ```nother(A)```, and three boolean features ```hold(A)```, ```hold-other(A)```, and ```some-below(A)```.

+The following two lines contain the description of the initial and goal situations respectively.

+The initial and goal situations are described in a similar way.
+A first integer tells the number of conditions.
+Each condition corresponds to a pair of items: the first is the name of the feature and the second denotes the condition on the feature:
+0 for the feature being equal to zero or false for numerical or boolean features respectively, and 1 for the feature being bigger than zero or true for numerical or boolean features respectively.

 The rest of the file contains the description of the actions.

 A first integer indicates the number of actions in the file.
 Each action is described with three lines: the first is the name of the action, the second gives the preconditions of the